 We want the world to know, since views come from so many countries, that our Ohio Catholic Bishops, in one voice, raised concern for the policies put into place by President Trump against immigrants and refugees.
 We are soo proud of our Roman Catholic bishops right here in little old Ohio, USA!
 We are thankful to God too, who looks out for the widow and the orphan, the stranger, and the least.
 Jesus repeatedly spoke out and warned all about protecting the most vulnerable and lowliest who have no rights and no one to speak for them.
+The actual statement of our Ohio bishops cut and pasted from their website is below my comments.

 We are a nation of immigrants too!
 Our very ancestors were in this position and our lives would be very different now, most likely much worse, if they had not been welcome.
 Many of us are descended from immigrants who more often than not came freely for a better life and were at least allowed entry - with the exception of our Native American citizens who were here first, and our African Americans brought here and forced, against their will, into slavery.